-Bratislava, Slovakia – Earlier this month, former Slovak Prime Minister and current chairman of the ruling Smer party Robert Fico announced that the government would launch, as of January 1st next year, free-of-charge lunches for more than half a million pupils across the country.
+Bratislava, Slovakia – Earlier this month, former Slovak Prime Minister and current chairman of the ruling Smer party Robert Fico announced that the government would launch, as of January 1st next year, a “free lunch at school” scheme for more than half a million pupils across the country.

 According to M. Fico, only 50 to 60% of children are currently eating their lunch at school.
 This social program aims to increase that rate by providing financial support to Slovak households and families.